jingyi20/STIW2044-Mobile-Programming-Lab-Final-Assignment/README.md

-# homestayraya
+# Homestay Raya

 A new Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+The application is a client-side application used to search and book homestays around Malaysia.
+The app include a splash screen, a user login screen, a user registration screen and a profile screen.

 A few resources to get you started if this is your first Flutter project: